Mo Mowlam: Good Friday Agreement

 The visit was unprecedented and a political gamble, and was potentially dangerous when she met with prisoners, some of whom had been convicted of murder, face-to-face.

-She went on to oversee the Good Friday Agreement signing in 1998, which led to the temporary establishment of a devolved power-sharing Northern Ireland Assembly.
+Mowlam went on to oversee the Good Friday Agreement signing in 1998, which led to the temporary establishment of a devolved power-sharing Northern Ireland Assembly (also known as Stormont) and an agreement by the Republic of Ireland to rewrite two articles in their constitution about Irish unity.

+For her role in the Northern Ireland peace process, Mowlam was given a standing ovation at the 1998 Labour Party Conference.
 However, an increasingly difficult relationship with Unionist parties meant her role in the talks was ultimately taken over by Tony Blair and his staff, prompting Mowlam to remark to then-US President Bill Clinton: "Didn't you know?
 I'm the new tea lady around here".
 In 1999, Mowlam referred to paramilitary punishment attacks in Northern Ireland as "internal housekeeping" and maintained that the violence did not count as breaking the ceasefire.

 Cabinet Office Minister

-Whilst her deteriorating relationship with Unionists was the key reason Mowlam was replaced by Peter Mandelson as Northern Ireland Secretary in October 1999, her move to the relatively lowly position of Cabinet Office Minister may have involved other factors, notably her health and her popularity.
-Mowlam resented being appointed to the post, having previously disparaged it as "Minister for the Today programme".
+Whilst Mowlam's deteriorating relationship with Unionists was the key reason Mowlam was replaced by Peter Mandelson as Northern Ireland Secretary in October 1999, her move to Cabinet Office Minister may have involved other factors.
+Rumours about her health also circulated in the media, who reported that Mowlam had not fully recovered from treatment for a benign tumour.
+Mowlam resented being appointed to the Cabinet Office post, having previously disparaged it as "Minister for the Today programme".
 As Cabinet Office Minister, she was reportedly intended to be Tony Blair's "enforcer".

-As head of the Government's anti-drugs campaign, in 2002, she called for international legalisation.
+As head of the Government's anti-drugs campaign, in 2002, Mowlam called for international legalisation of drugs.
 She caused some controversy when she admitted in 2000 to having used cannabis as a student: "I tried dope.
 I didn't particularly like it.
 But unlike President Clinton, I did inhale".